 What makes TFS unique?

 Among independent schools, Tallulah Falls School stands out in many ways.
-One thing that seems to be consistently noted among our families is our heart for students.
+Our families are among our best ambassadors – they know first-hand that we have a heart for our students.
 Those who serve at TFS have a sincere passion for seeing students learn and grow and it shows in their dedication to helping individual students succeed.
 At TFS, students and parents become part of a larger family and community where students are encouraged to reach their full potential both personally and academically.
 The commitment of TFS to this cause can also be seen in our tuition costs.
 The founders of the school envisioned a place dedicated to student success regardless of their socio-economic status.

 What type of student does TFS seek?